-Digital Transformation School – Applying Social Network Analysis – Summer Course
+Digital Methods and Transformation – Applied Social Network Analysis.
+Summer Course

 Digital technologies are increasingly permeating the way we work, live, and think.
 This summer school intends to equip students with a set of analysis techniques to understand the antecedents, effects and outcomes of this digital transformation better.
 The focus will be on social network analysis as a method to study the social and economic implications of digital technology from an empirical point of view.
 In particular, during two weeks, we encourage students to reflect on the impact of digital technologies on the way we work, may it be through participating in new modes of virtual work, may it be through new forms of crowdworked creativity, or participating in new forms of collaboration that combine elements of work and play.
 We will try to uncover and find managerial points of action for instance for the sharing economy, to the practice of influential marketing, to new forms of algorithmic management, to other new forms of working.